-- If less than fifty percent (50%) of the BattleBots are still mobile at the end of the round, all mobile BattleBots shall automatically advance to the next round. - If more than fifty percent (50%) of the BattleBots are still mobile at the end of the round; the remaining mobile BattleBots shall be ranked based solely on aggression and BattleBots condition by the judges.
-The top fifty percent (50%) shall advance to the next round.
-Aggression is judged based on the frequency and severity of contact initiated by the BattleBot. - Judges may allow additional time of up to two (2) minutes to determine a winner. - Audience vote shall determine the winner of the final round.
-Audience may only vote on BattleBots that are still mobile at the end of the round. - Judges shall have the right to negate an audience vote in the event that the vote is deemed unfair, biased, etc. by the judges.
-In such cases judges shall award the win to the most aggressive BattleBot who is still mobile.
+- If one (1) robot dominated the free-for-all, a winner may be declared even though there is more than one (1) mobile robot remaining. - If less than fifty percent (50%) of the BattleBots are still mobile at the end of the round and there is no clear winner, all mobile BattleBots shall automatically advance to the next round. - If more than 50% of the robots are still mobile at the end of the match, the remaining mobile robots shall be ranked based solely on aggression and robot condition.
+At most, 50% shall advance to the second round.
+Aggression is judged based on the frequency and severity of contact initiated by the BattleBot. - Judges may allow additional time of up to two (2) minutes to determine a winner. - After a maximum of three rounds, a single winner shall be determined based on aggression and robot condition.